christian-a/RepData_PeerAssessment1/PA1_template.md

 in 5 minute intervals each day.

 ## Loading and preprocessing the data
 First the necessary libraries are loaded.
+As there is a warning message, that a function is hided, message is set to FALSE for this code block.

 ```r
 library(lubridate)